 Their latest spat is over the control of natural resources — fracking, more precisely.
 In the same way that process is associated with fouling communities and making water flammable, Axe’s poisonous rage is having a corrosive effect on everyone around him: Wendy is so high on the excitement of his rage that she’s used confidential information in Taylor’s private psych files to strike at their weak spots.

 That move risks Wendy’s career as much as it taints her soul, which is already pretty dirty.
 Axe, meanwhile, might chalk it up to an opportunity cost.
-His enemy takes care to keep their emotions in check and strives to run their lives logically and ethically.
+His enemy takes care to keep their emotions in check and strives to run their life logically and ethically.
 Making them destroy someone close to them to keep their company alive, he knows, is a next-level puzzle.
 “What they won’t know until it’s too late,” he coos to Rebecca, “is how hollow it will make them feel.”

 Everything is a game at some level, particularly at the echelon in which money is no object.
 The difference with this story is that nobody on “Billions” has a sensible answer to the question of, “To what end?”